 I believe in different strokes for different folks.
 With that said, I wouldn’t move to a 55+ retirement community.
 What I’ve learned about retirement communities doesn’t sound inviting to me.

-If you’ve ever looked at one of their websites, they make quite a convincing argument for why you should.
+Even though, if you look at their websites, they make quite a convincing argument for why you should.

-The stock photos they post are beautiful – sunshine, palm trees, lovely smiling people.
+The stock photos are beautiful – sunshine, palm trees, lovely smiling people.